tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 ## Configuration
-Different software packages must co=operatoe to make the AS work:
+Different software packages must cooperate to make the AS work:

 * Database
 * Apache Web Server